philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 should begin with a `|`, as this appends it to the pipeline at the bottom of the shaper from the included file.

-For example, to see a ZSON representation of just the errors that may have come from attempting to shape all the logs in the current directory:
+For example, to see a Super JSON representation of just the errors that may have come from attempting to shape all the logs in the current directory:

 ```